Clear brand message + compelling content = Results!

 Case Study #1

-This functional medicine practice had grown significantly since its founding.
+A functional medicine practice in metro Denver, Omnia Health had grown significantly since its founding.
 The original website didn’t have enough information for new patients to understand the scope of what they offered.
-Plus, the look-and-feel no longer fit their practice and, with very few SEO keywords, they weren’t getting found.
+Plus, the look-and-feel never really reflected the professional yet relaxed environment.
+Finally, with virtually no SEO strategies in place, they weren’t getting found.

 They knew a robust website could help grow their practice and drive efficiencies.